rakoo/legxin/README.md

 ## What's in a name
 Legxin is a ASCII-compliant spelling of leĝin, which is a contraction of "legis ĝin", which roughly translate to "[I] read it" in Esperanto.
 Naming is hard.

+## LICENSE
+Svelte, the main brick, is under [MIT](https://github.com/sveltejs/svelte/blob/master/LICENSE).

+The rest is under [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/).
+Because works should benefit humanity by default, and yet public domain is not properly defined in a legal manner in many places.